 Since electric tankless water heaters don’t have to consistently reheat the water, your electric bills will actually be reduced.
 Traditional water tanks cycle on and off, even when you’re gone from the house, and keeping this water warm uses up a lot of energy.
 But tankless heaters only work when you want them to.

 Also, since traditional tanks have to constantly warm up the water throughout the day, it actually overheats the water in an effort to avoid running out of it.
 This means that sometimes the water will come out scalding hot.
 In fact, these tanks will actually add cold water when you turn on the hot water faucet in order to make the temperature more comfortable.
 All this waste is not only bad for the environment, but it’s also costing you money.

-need to find a pro for your tankless water heater?Find Pros
+Ready to start your tankless water heater?Find Pros

 Tankless hot water heaters not only you save up to 20 to 50 percent on your energy bills, they are also efficient in other ways:

 - Save Space: Unlike tanks which take up a lot of room, tankless heaters are small and out of the way.

 - No Replacement: These units typically come with a lifetime warranty, whereas tanks will eventually give out over time.

 - No leaking: Since there is no storing large quantities of water, electric tankless water heaters never seep.